cfw-guide/ios.cfw.guide/_pages/en_US/home.md

 **This guide has not been completed yet and is not recommended to be used until it is complete.**
 {: .notice--warning}

-This page is not completed yet.
-{: .notice--warning}

 For complete guides to homebrew and custom firmware for other devices, check out [CFW.Guide](https://cfw.guide).
 {: .notice--info}